jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 Some companies use GPA as a screening tool.
 If yours is lower, emphasize projects, experience, and growth.

+Final checklist:
+* Can you explain every line on your résumé?
+* Can you discuss one project deeply?
+* Can you solve a basic coding problem without Google?

 ## Social Media
 Clean up your social media.